Q: What do you call an acid with an attitude?

 Since the course is so varied, the problem sets are your best tool for checking your understanding.
 They cover the types of questions that will appear on assessments, so make sure you can answer everything.
 Since every course concept will be assessed at some point, it’s best to ask for clarification if you get stuck.

-In lecture, you’ll discuss many interesting applications of materials science.
+In lectures, you’ll discuss many interesting applications of materials science.
 These may seem like fun detours – but pay attention.
 The assessments typically have a “design” question, where you’re expected to apply some concept in a practical engineering problem.
 Without an awareness of actual applications, you’ll struggle to find a reasonable answer.

+- You will gain an appreciation for the practical applications of fundamental science.
 For example, you will understand why the handles of plastic bags elongate but do not break, even when supporting heavy loads.
 You’ll also see how knowledge of electron energy levels and light emission can lead to better TV screens.